Relationships

 }

-A link relation enables adding multiple links to a single entity referencing other target entities.
-There can be only one link relation per target entity.
-Link relations are added, removed and queried with
+A link relation enables adding multiple links to a single entity referencing other **target** entities.\

 entity.AddRelation(new AttackRelation { target = entity1 });